The little child’s first movements were instinctive. Now, he acts consciously and voluntarily, and with this comes an awakening of his spirit…

 2 AMI trained adults: 2 teaching Guides

-English with an exposure to French and Portuguese
+English with consistent exposure to Portuguese and French

 AMI approved Montessori materials